 Carlton hurriedly reloaded his gun while bracing himself for the imminent capsize.
 Then, he took aim at the creature’s eye socket and repeated his rapid-fire fury.
 The creature began to seize, but it still wouldn’t die.

-It was several minutes before Carlton found Devon Carter.
-The old hybrid was barely keeping himself afloat, using a stray cushion to keep his head above the water.
-With a few seconds of agonizing effort, Carter managed to pull himself into the raft.
-He was drenched; his fur hung from his hands face, but despite the shivering and his aching joints he seemed fine.
-“Carlton?” he asked, staring out at the oil-like blood that drifted around them.
+It was several minutes before Carlton reached Devon Carter.
+The waves, while not as violent as before, were still tricky to conquer, and their rounded vessel was not built for maneuvering.
+With a few seconds of agonizing effort–and a bit of help from Steven and Carlton–Carter managed to pull himself into the raft.
+He was shivering, tired, and rubbing his knuckles, but despite it all he seemed fine.
+“Carlton?” he asked, sitting up to stare out at the black slick of blood surrounding them. that drifted around them.

-“I just want you to know, if you ever come up with another plan, I’ll shoot you myself.”
+“I just want you to know, if you ever come up with another plan like this, I’ll shoot you myself.””

 Carlton laughed.
 “Well, it worked.”

 “I’ll take that into consideration,” Carter said, “when I ask you to pay me back for my boat.”
 He paused for a moment to catch his breath.
 “So, now what?
-Our radio’s at the bottom of the bay now.
+Our radio’s at the bottom of the bay, along with pretty much everything else.
 Tell me you packed flare guns.”

 “You’re kidding, right?”
 Steven said.